I'm now being flooded with emails from people reminding me that McCain really didn't give up any information.

 But on Monday, we will have this.

-C Shupuete, that's exactly whatever you said.
+That's exactly whatever you said.

-C supuete.
+Si supuete.

-You saying sushi.
+You were saying sushi.

-You're saying sushi puente, and I know it's not sushi.
+And I know it's not sushi.

 I may be breaking news to you.

-There has been Announced a reunion of the grateful dead.
+There has been announced a reunion of the grateful dead.

 It is a concert to benefit Obama for America.

-It will take place at the Bryce Jordan Center, University Park, Pennsylvania, at 5 30 in the afternoon on Monday, October 13th.
+It will take place at the Bryce Jordan Center, University Park, Pennsylvania, at 5.30 in the afternoon on Monday, October 13th.

-Well, just would you just would you just know this is not about Obama resurrecting Jerry Garcia?
+Well, just would you just, would you just know this is not about Obama resurrecting Jerry Garcia?

 Here are the performing artists at the concert to benefit Obama for America.